-As with most cosmetic procedures there are a number of possible risks and downsides undergoing the Liposuction procedure.
-We take pride in keeping our clients informed of the risks associated with each procedure they may be interested in undergoing in order to allow you to make an informed choice.
+As with most cosmetic procedures, there are a number of possible risks and downsides to undergoing the liposuction procedure.
+We take pride in keeping our clients informed of the risks associated with each procedure you may be interested in undergoing in order to allow you to make an informed choice.
 All of our clients are encouraged to ask any questions about their procedure during the consultation.
-While our board-certified plastic surgeons perform each operation with precision and care the following side effects are unavoidable for some of our patients.
+While our board-certified plastic surgeons perform each operation with precision and care, the following side effects are sometimes a possibility.

-There are several possible risks associated directly with Liposuction that have to be considered, namely:
+There are several potential risks associated directly with liposuction that have to be considered, namely: